BeardBear33/mod-guild-village/README.md

 - An NPC that converts guild currency into random crafting materials (e.g. Linen Cloth, Copper Ore, Light Leather, etc.).

 **Currently working on:**
-- Cleaning out old functions in the module and describing the tables in [README_EN](https://github.com/BeardBear33/mod-guild-village/blob/main/README_EN.md)
+- Cleaning out old functions in the module

 ----------------------------------------------------------------------------------------------------------------